RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Scraping process

 The default mode for the scraper is _Non-interactive_ mode, also referred to as _Automatic_ mode.
 When using this mode the selected systems are scraped without requiring any user input.
 This is quite convenient, but has the drawback of not asking for input if there are multiple matching games.
 In this case the game that the scraper service thinks is the most accurate match will be returned.
-However, if the _Search using file hashes_ scraper option is enabled and you're using ScreenScraper, then a hash value will be calculated from the actual game file and searches will performed based on this.
+However, if the _Search using file hashes_ scraper option is enabled and you're using ScreenScraper, then a hash value will be calculated from the actual game file and searches will be performed based on this.
+It's often a good idea to uncompress zip archives for systems with single game files (for instance a .bin file inside a .zip archive) as it's more likely that there's a match for such files than for compressed archives.
 Assuming there is a match for your file in the ScreenScraper database, this will lead to 100% accurate results.
-But if no matching file is found it's possible that the fallback name search will return the wrong game, and therefore leading to the wrong game metadata and media being downloaded.
+But if no matching file is found then it's possible that the fallback name search will return the wrong game, and therefore leading to the wrong game metadata and media being downloaded.
 In practice this issue is quite rare so it's generally recommended to keep the automatic mode enabled.
 If no result is found for a game, the scraper will skip to the next one in queue.

 If _interactive mode_ is instead enabled, the process of scraping games is basically identical between the single-game scraper and the multi-scraper.
 You're presented with the returned scraper results, and you're able to refine the search if the scraper could not find your game.
 Sometimes small changes like adding or removing a colon or a minus sign can yield better results.
 Note that searches are handled entirely by the scraper service, ES-DE just presents the results returned from the service.
 File hash searching is not supported by ScreenScraper if using this search method.